-COMPUTER SCIENCE DIGITAL LITERACY PRACTICAL SKILLS VOCABULARY Year 1 children should be taught to: Program: Program a (short set of) instructions on e.g Bee-Bot, Scratch.
+COMPUTER SCIENCE DIGITAL LITERACY PRACTICAL SKILLS VOCABULA RY Year 1 children should be taught to: Program: Program a (short set of) instructions on e.g Bee-Bot, Scratch.
 Debug: Identify and start to verbalise problems in a simple program (written by someone else).
-Use logic: Start to demonstrate logical reasoning e.g by role- playing the movements for a Bee- Bot program.
-Year 1 children should be taught to: Working with digital content: Create, manipulate and present: Follow instructions to create content on simple editing programs like Word and Year 1 children should be taught to: Keyboard: Find letters on a qwerty keyboard, e.g type their name.
+Use logic: Start to demonstrate logical reasoning e.g by role- playing the movements for a Bee-Bot program.
+Year 1 children should be taught to: Working with digital content: Create, manipulate and present: Follow instructions to create content on simple editing programs like Word and Paint.
+Manipulate simple digital content Organise / store: Save files when the location is set for them.
+Retrieve: Do a simple search with support e.g for a postcode Analyse / evaluate: N/A Use IT safely: Understand that there may be dangers online, and explain who they'll talk to if they're worried.
+Communications technology: N/A Using IT respectfully: Recognise that their actions may have negative consequences.
+Year 1 children should be taught to: Keyboard: Find letters on a qwerty keyboard, e.g type their name.
 Mouse: Manipulate a mouse without looking (i.e. eyes on screen).
-Year 1 children should be taught to: For programming (Year 1): robot up instruction down program underneath turtle centre control (anti) clockwise rule position coding direction design above below For hardware, systems etc (Year 1): network search engine internet gif web digital computer app Google For controls (Year 1): keyboard mouse right-click left-click left-click double-click screen touch-screen start shut down menu For talk about IT (Year 1): research search
+For programming robot instruction program turtle control rule coding design up down underneath centre (anti) clockwise position direction above below systems etc (Year search engine gif digital //ear 1):